 - Ineke Sluiter

-The core of the research programme consists of the study of the relationship between cultural products and their social context.
-Particular attention is paid to the processes of the formation and transmission of culture.
-This cultural formation takes place at all levels of society and includes the most diverse activities.
-Participants in this process are both individuals and groups, and the process is influenced by both political and social structures.
-The transmission of culture always relates to groups: it is a collective phenomenon to which individuals contribute by giving a new form or meaning to cultural values that have been handed down to them.
-The tension between collective identity and the creative input of individuals is the subject of our research.
+In the Classics research cluster, particular attention is paid to the processes of cultural formation and transmission, which took place at all levels of society and included widely diverse activities.
+This development process was shaped by individuals and groups, and influenced by political and social structures.
+The transmission of culture, however, always relates to groups: it is a collective phenomenon to which individuals contribute new forms or meanings to the cultural values that have been handed down to them.
+The tension between collective identity and the creative input of individuals is a central theme in our research.

-Classicists in Leiden have organised their research in the context of the National Research School in Classical Studies, OIKOS, to which they contribute the largest local cohort of researchers.
-The OIKOS research programme consists of three broader programme tracks (making texts and other sources available and accessible; studying the processes of the formation and transmission of culture; theory and historiography) and six research groups (1.Textual Cohesion: Greek and Latin linguistics; 2.
-Hellenistic and Imperial Literature; 3.
-The Sacred and the Profane: History of Religion and Literature of Archaic and Classical Greece; 4.
-Impact of Empire: Interaction between state policy and society and culture of the Roman Empire; 5.
-Ancient Philosophy; 6.
-Classical Receptions and Traditions).
-All LUCAS classicists participate in and/or lead these research groups.
-The field of Classics is characterised by strong unity and cohesion, and it is common practice for both senior and junior researchers to participate in more research groups.
-This is consistent with both LUCAS and OIKOS policy.
+Classics has repeatedly been voted Topopleiding (Programme of Excellence) in recent years, and ranks highly in international assessments.
+Classicists in Leiden organise their research within the context of the National Research School in Classical Studies, OIKOS, to which they contribute the largest local cohort of researchers.
+The OIKOS research programme consists of three broader programme lines and research groups.
+The field of Classics is characterised by strong unity and cohesion; it is common practice for both senior and junior researchers to actively participate in research groups.
+This is consistent with the aims and expectations of both LUCAS and OIKOS.